 f) Unique

-Everyone wants something unique in their house.
-Furniture made of reclaimed wood is full of character, and no two pieces will ever be alike.
-Your furniture is a one-of-a-kind work of art with a special backstory.
+Everyone is looking for something that will stand out in their home.
+Reclaimed wood furniture is unique and full of character, no two pieces will ever be the same.
+All of your furniture is a unique piece of art that carries a special history behind it.

 g) Preserves History

-Utilizing recycled wood allows you to connect to the past while moving forward.
-Using historical reclaimed lumber is the best approach to honor your love of history if you share this passion.
+Through the use of recycled wood you can maintain the past while progressing into the future.
+Using historical reclaimed lumber is the best way to show your love of history if you share that passion.

 h) They are Original